yewsiang/ConceptBottleneck/OAI/README.md

-# Concept Bottleneck Models - OAI Dataset
+# Concept Bottleneck Models - OAI Dataset (under construction)

 ## Dataset preprocessing

-1) Request OAI dataset from the following url: https://nda.nih.gov/oai/
+1) Request OAI dataset from the following [official website](https://nda.nih.gov/oai/).

 2) Run preprocessing steps according to Pierson et al and as described in the paper.

 ## Experiments

-1) Update the BASE_DIR and DATA_DIR directories in config.py to point to the base directory of the repository and the directory of the above preprocessed code.
+1) Update the `BASE_DIR` and `DATA_DIR` directories in `config.py` to point to the base directory of the repository and the directory of the above preprocessed code.

-2) Run experiments and replace [SEED] with the following seeds {603844, 841538, 620523, 217182, 84137}, and [ID] with the id of the seed.
+2) Run experiments and replace `[SEED]` with the following seeds {603844, 841538, 620523, 217182, 84137}, and `[ID]` with the id of the seed.
 EG. The seed of 841538 has id 2.

 ### a.
 Task and concept tables (Table 1 and 2)